-The Wide Bay Hospital and Health Service's vision 'Care Comes First ...
-Through Patients' Eyes' and the Strategic Plan 2018-2022 consider and support the Queensland Government's objectives for the community Our Future State: Advancing Queensland's Priorities, with a particular contribution towards the objectives to Keep Queenslanders healthy and Give all our children a great start, and the directions outlined in My health, Queensland's future: Advancing health 2026 for its healthcare priorities to provide patient-centred care.
+Wide Bay Hospital and Health Service's vision 'Care, connection, compassion for all' and the Strategic Plan 2022-2026 consider and support the Queensland Government's objectives for the community Better services and Good jobs, with a particular contribution towards the objectives to Keeping Queenslanders safe, Backing our frontline services and Supporting jobs.
+This is also in alignment with the directions outlined in HEALTHQ32: A vision for Queensland's health system for its healthcare priorities to provide patient-centred care.
 In this context, our strategic directions are: